AT&T Inc. [T] – How low can NYSE:T go? A return to Fundamental Analysis

 Turning to investigate this organization’s capital structure, AT&T Inc. [T] has generated a Total Debt to Total Equity ratio of 100.40.
 Similarly, its Total Debt to Total Capital is 50.10, while its Total Debt to Total Assets stands at 34.15.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 3.49, and its Long-Term Debt to Total Capital is 94.19.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 7.78 and its Total Debt to EBITDA Value is 2.78.
-The Enterprise Value to Sales for this firm is now 2.51, and its Total Debt to Enterprise Value stands at 0.39.
-AT&T Inc. [T] has a Price to Book Ratio of 1.54, a Price to Cash Flow Ratio of 5.90 and P/E Ratio of 20.02.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+This company’s Enterprise Value to EBITDA is 7.73 and its Total Debt to EBITDA Value is 2.78.
+The Enterprise Value to Sales for this firm is now 2.50, and its Total Debt to Enterprise Value stands at 0.39.
+AT&T Inc. [T] has a Price to Book Ratio of 1.54, a Price to Cash Flow Ratio of 5.90 and P/E Ratio of 18.80.
+These metrics all suggest that AT&T Inc. is more likely to generate a positive ROI.

 Similarly, this company’s Receivables Turnover is 7.16 and its Total Asset Turnover is 0.33.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.75 and its Current Ratio is 0.79.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.58, which indicates that it is 1.03% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 46.23.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.58, which indicates that it is 2.34% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 25.86.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is AT&T Inc. [T] a Reliable Buy?